TalDerei/Miners-Blockchain/README.md

-# README #

-CSE 297 -- Team Miners
+# CSE297 Team Miners Repository
+This is the repository where all the work for "Team Miners" from CSE 297 Fall 2020 will be committed.

+# Contributors
-Tal Derei
+- Tal Derei <tad222@lehigh.edu>
-Xinhao Liu
+- Xinhao Liu <xil222@lehigh.edu>
+- Yifan She <yis223@lehigh.edu>
-Chengshuo Huang
+- Chengshuo Huang <chh221@lehigh.edu>
-Haoluo Fu
+- Haoluo Fu <haf222@lehigh.edu>
-Yifan She